GUIDE 2024

 As a knowledge manager, you will oversee the selection and implementation of electronic knowledge management tools for knowledge capture, storage, and sharing.

-You will work across the organization with internal and external stakeholders, change management, subject matter experts, and trainers to develop and support new and existing products, features, and services.
+You will work across the organization with internal and external stakeholders, change management, business partners, subject matter experts, and trainers to develop and support new and existing products, features, and services.

 To get your foot in the door, your resume must check all the right boxes.
 Without a good resume, your chances of landing your dream job are less than remote.